SirJekyll/monsterhaven/README.md

 `ruby '2.6.5'`

 ## TODO
-* Continue to seed database
+* Refactor attacks to handle multiple modifier draw on the same card.
-* Add immunities to stat_card
+* Add bosses (as new model).
-* Add player count, HP for boss monsters
-* Modify values by user
+* Add model for party.
+This should take over handling level and player count.
 * Better UI/UX
-* Better system for Bless/Curse
+* Better system for Bless/Curse.
+* Add persistent round effects from ability cards (shield, retaliate).

 ## Dependencies
 ## Configuration